raul-catalano/sou-lab-cni/roles/sou_docker/README.md

-Role Name: sou_podman
+Role Name: sou_docker
 =========

-Install HaProxy, Prometheus and Grafana in containerized environment (Podman).
+Install HaProxy, Prometheus and Grafana in containerized environment (docker).
 HaProxy will operate as a Reverse proxy for Prometheus and Grafana.

 Role Variables